smurphyphd/text-analysis-political-speech-linguistic-complexity/README.md

 # Code

-The code should be ran in the following order:

--
+The code is found within 2 R Markdown files.
+They will run separately - they do not need to be run in chronological order.
+However, the "Phase 1" R markdown was created first and correponds with Phase 1 (above).

+- Sara's Replication - Phase 1 (RMarkdown)
+- Sara's Replication - Phase 2a 2b (RMarkdown)

 ---